leaf-ai/platform-services/README.md

 helm install opentelemetry-collector honeycomb/opentelemetry-collector --set honeycomb.apiKey=$O11Y_KEY --set honeycomb.dataset=$O11Y_DATASET
 </b></code></pre>

-In order to instrument the base Kubernetes deployment for us with honeycomb you should follow the instructions found at https://docs.honeycomb.io/getting-data-in/integrations/kubernetes/.
+In order to instrument the base Kubernetes deployment for use with honeycomb you should follow the instructions found at https://docs.honeycomb.io/getting-data-in/integrations/kubernetes/.

 The dataset used by the istio and services deployed within this project also needs configuration to allow the Honeycomb platform to identify import fields.
 Once data begins flowing into the data set you can navigate to the definitions section for the dataset and set the 'Name' item to the name field, 'Parent span ID' item to parentId, 'Service name' to serviceName, 'Span duration' to durationMs, 'Span ID' to id, and finally 'Trace ID' to traceId.